kroysemaj/git-GDI/slides/now-do-it-again.md

 $ cd .. #navigate up the directory tree one level
 ```

-You should be in the `gdi-git-class` directory, from here.
+You should be in the `gdi-git` directory, from here.
 You can check this by using the `pwd` command

 ```bash
 $ pwd #print working directory